 College of Arts & Sciences

 College of Engineering

 College of Environment and Life Sciences

 - Public research university with land, sea, and urban grant heritage

 Fees may change without notice.
 One A.C.E. session is equal to half of a URI semester.
 Students are required to pay tuition and fees for a full semester.
 If a student elects to leave after one A.C.E. session, only the Intensive Program Tuition for their second session will be refunded.

 |Intensive Program Tuition*||$3000||$6000|

 |Health Insurance****||Varies; see below||Varies; see below|

-*** Residence Halls fees are approximate and vary depending on location and single / double occupancy.
+*** Residence Hall fees are approximate and vary depending on location.
 Students will pay residency fees after arrival.
 See details on URI campus living here.

 Cancellation and Refund Policy